aleciavogel/fs-coding-challenge/README.md

 Also, please don't be worried by the whole 7 hour time span that you might notice across my git commits.
 I had a lot of interruptions this morning and had to take some breaks to deal with them.
-I reckon I spent around 2 to 2.5 hours on this project, including writing my notes and getting Netlify set-up to work.
+I reckon I spent around 2 to 2.5 hours on this project, including writing my notes and getting Netlify set-up.

 Thank you for your consideration and I hope you enjoy reviewing my submission!